ROMAsofthub/ROMAsofthub/README.md

 ##### A Bash project streamlines your Python application development by automating the setup of a virtual environment and essential project configuration, allowing you to quickly launch your projects.

 #### **[AsciiFicate](https://github.com/ROMAsofthub/AsciiFicate)**
-###### The AsciiFicate is a Python application that transforms digital images into captivating ASCII art.
+###### AsciiFicate is a Python application that transforms digital images into ASCII art.
 This tool merges technology and creativity, inviting users to explore imaginative possibilities through a nostalgic art form.

 #### **[Writing Speed Test](https://github.com/ROMAsofthub/WritingSpeedTest)**
 ###### Writing Speed Test is a simple program designed to measure your typing speed and accuracy.
 The test consists of 100 different phrases.
 Your results are calculated instantly and displayed at the end of the test.